spring city, pa 19475

-"As Pastor at Vincent, I feel truly blessed to have found a place where God's call on my heart can be expressed within a rich community of believers.
+"As pastor at Vincent, I feel truly blessed to have found a place where God's call on my heart can be expressed within a rich community of believers.
 I especially like to walk beside people as they develop a deeper relationship with God, and as I preach, I enjoy seeing new faces in the sanctuary.
-It is my pleasure to greet each of my congregation, and especially visitors, personally after Sunday morning service."
+It is my pleasure to greet each of my congregation, and especially visitors, personally after Sunday morning services." - Pastor Tim Moyer

-The original church building of Vincent Mennonite was located near Spring City, Chester County, in East Vincent Township on what is now known as Route 724 and Mennonite Church Road.
-It was probably erected before the first deed was issued in 1798, as Frederick Sheeder, in his History of Vincent township, written in 1845, mentioned a "meeting house" by the name of "Rohd's" built in 1750 by the old Germans.
+The original church building of Vincent Mennonite was located near Spring City, Chester County, in East Vincent Township on what is now known as Rout 724 and Mennonite Church Road.
+It was probably erected before the first deed was issued in 1798, as Frederick Sheeder, in his History of Vincent Township, written in 1845, mentioned a "meeting house" by the name of "Rhoad's" built in 1750 by the old Germans.

-Ordained leaders in the church were generally chosen by Lot, based on the scripture found in Proverbs 16:33, "The lot is cast into the lap, but the whole disposing thereof is of the Lord."
-The Lot system is no longer used to determine leaders of Vincent Mennonite Church.
+Ordained leaders in the church were generally chosen by lot, based on the scripture found in Proverbs 16:33, "The lot is cast into to the lap, but the whole disposing therof is of the Lord."
+The lot system is no longer in use to determine leaders of Vincent Mennonite Church.

-Vincent was progressive In church related activities. the first Sunday School was organized in 1870.
+Vincent was progressive in church related activities.
+The first Sunday school was organized in 1870.
 The first Bible Conference was held in August 1910.
-Footwashing was emphasized and, later that year, Vincent continued the observance of Footwashing, first as a separate Preparatory Service on Saturday service.
-Counsel Meetings were held a week prior to Communion to ensure all members were prepared or "fit" to take Communion.
+Footwashing was emphasized and, later that year, Vincent continued the observance of footwashing, first as a separate preparatory service on Saturday.
+Counsel meetings were held a week prior to communion to ensure all members were prepared, or "fit", to take communion.